Hands gently touching green wheat in the sunlight, symbolizing renewal, natural healing, and a holistic approach to Lyme disease recovery.

 Holistic treatment approaches

-Holistic approaches, including intravenous therapy, oxygen therapies, photodynamic therapy, peptides, and immune support, play a vital role in improving overall health, managing persistent symptoms, and aiding in recovery.
+Holistic approaches, including intravenous therapy, oxygen therapies, photodynamic therapy, peptides, and immune support, play a vital role in improving overall health, managing persistent symptoms, and aiding recovery.

 Holistic approaches also play an important role in recovery by addressing inflammation, the immune system, and detoxifying the body.